April fools day is a day of hoaxes. Tricking anyone by feeding them make-believe truths. Nowadays, we call this fake news.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, April Fools Day – 365 Days a Year
+Please use the Social Network links just below to share this information from The Explanation, April Fools Day – 365 Days a Year